AlgyJr/ios_guides/Readme-Template-iOS-for-Designers-Week-3.md

-## Carousel
+## Mailbox

-The purpose of this homework is to leverage views, view properties, and events to create a high fidelity prototype that is difficult to distinguish from a production app.
-We're going to use the techniques from this week to implement the Carousel app from the signed out state to the basic signed in state.
+The purpose of this homework is to leverage animations and gestures to implement more sophisticated interactions.
+We're going to use the techniques from this week to implement the Mailbox interactions.

 Time spent: `<Number of hours spent>`